 In 2018, we provided loans to certain of our directors and executive officers.
 The loans are interest-free and payable on demand.
-As of December 31, 2022 and the date of this annual report, there was no outstanding loan provided by us to our directors and executive officers and the balance due from our directors and executive officers were nil and nil, respectively.
+As of December 31, 2023 and the date of this annual report, there was no outstanding loan provided by us to our directors and executive officers and the balance due from our directors and executive officers were both nil.